Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car from the Front

 Add shadows on the bumper, hood, and glass

-It is very important to be able to know how to draw a car from the front, and we think that this step-by-step guide could teach you this.
+It is very important to be able to know how to draw a car from the front, if you want to be a professional in the field of automotive design, and we think that this step-by-step guide could teach you this.

 When drawing a car from the front, the first thing that defines its character is the outline of the roof.
 From this angle the roof appears narrow, and depending on the model it can be low and flat like on a sports car or taller and rounder like on an SUV.